 A: Yes.
 Students are required to wear navy, white, or blue polo shirts and navy or khaki pants/shorts.
 There are no official uniforms to purchase; we simply ask students to follow the dress code colors.

 Q: Do you have an afterschool program?

 A: Yes, beginning in the 2016-2017 school year.
 Parents who are unable to pick up their children by 2:30 PM may enroll them in the extended care program, based on available space.
 This program will run from 2:30 - 5:00 every day.
 The cost will be a flat rate per day and must be paid ahead of time in order to provide appropriate staffing.

-Q: What afterschool activities do you have for the students?
+Q: Do you have extracurricular activities for the students?

 A: Although we do not have any of our own sports teams, many of our students enjoy playing on their local town’s soccer, basketball, and baseball teams.
 During the school day, however, students are always quite busy preparing for the district Spelling Bee team, our annual Veterans’ Day Program, trying their dramatic skills in our Christmas musical, and are active all year long participating in community service projects.

 Q: What kind of academic support do you offer for students who struggle?

 A: Our teachers go to great lengths to individualize and differentiate instruction in each subject area.
 For those students who find themselves in need of a little more support, we are able to provide some tutoring in reading & math for children who qualify.
 Due to limited resources at this time, we may be unable to serve students who require an Individualized Education Plan (IEP).